 - First, it dulls some of the noise of having three boys coming and going from the RV

 - It acts as an indicator that I’m not available to be interrupted.
 If I’m working without headphones on, then it’s like my office door is open – come ask a question or show me something.
-If I’m working with my headphones on, it’s like my office door is closed and I need to concentrate on this work right now so I can complete my to-do list and whoop my oldest at Settlers of Catan this evening.
+If I’m working with my headphones on, it’s like my office door is closed and I need to concentrate on this work right now so I can complete my to-do list and whoop my oldest at a game of Settlers of Catan this evening.

 If I need to make a call or do a podcast interview, I usually go out to our truck where I can (usually) have quiet and not disrupt what everyone else is working on in the trailer.